 - Precipitation events during the deployment period led to related fluctuations in stage, which thus influenced the values of turbidity, pH, specific conductance, and TDS.
-As ambient air temperatures decreased, there were correspondingly cooler water temperatures, which in turn increased the amount of dissolved oxygen in the water. - During this deployment, the turbidity sensor did not suffer from biofouling as it had in previous months, even though the sonde was coated in a layer of black organic material upon removal. - Dissolved oxygen values at this site fluctuate diurnally, increasing values during the day and decreasing values into the night, indicating a relationship between the oxygen levels and sunlight. - An increase in conductance on October 10th may indicate the addition of sediments to the river upstream of this station.
-This increase did occur at the below airport station but was smaller in magnitude, indicating possible inputs having occurred between the two stations. - Generally, dissolved oxygen, pH, conductivity and TDS values are lower while water temperatures are higher at this station than at the below airport station.
+As ambient air temperatures decreased, there were correspondingly cooler water temperatures, which in turn increased the amount of dissolved oxygen in the water. - Dissolved oxygen values at this site fluctuate diurnally, increasing values during the day and decreasing values into the night, indicating a relationship between the oxygen levels and sunlight. - Specific conductivity and TDS are notably higher at this station than at the below airport station.
+Numerous increases in these parameters during deployment indicate the addition of salts to the roadways upstream of this station.
+Increases did occur at the below airport station but were smaller in magnitude, indicating possible inputs having occurred between the two stations. - Generally, dissolved oxygen, pH and water temperatures are lower while turbidity, conductivity and TDS values are higher at this station than at the below airport station.